boazbk/tcs/lec_08_uncomputability.md

 ::: { .recap }
 * There is a _universal_ NAND++ program $U$ such that on input a description of a NAND++ program $P$ and some input $x$,  $U(P,x)$ halts and  outputs $P(x)$ if (and only if) $P$ halts on input $x$.
 Unlike in the case of finite computation (i.e., NAND programs / circuits), the input to the program $U$ can be a program $P$ that has more lines than $U$ itself.

-* Unlike the finite case, there are actually functions that are _iherenently uncomputable_ in the sense that they cannot be computed by _any_ NAND++ program.
+* Unlike the finite case, there are actually functions that are _inherently uncomputable_ in the sense that they cannot be computed by _any_ NAND++ program.

 * These include not only some "degenerate" or "esoteric" functions but also functions that people have deeply cared about and conjectured that could be computed.